leonddarko/jamboinfopages/README.md

 # jamboinfopages
-An informational website for Jambo mobile applications such as J-Dash, TheHub, Jambo Driver and Chop time.
+An informational website for mobile applications created by Jambo.